-DTX 401 is an investigational AAV gene therapy being developed for the potential treatment of patients with Glycogen Storage Disease Type 1a (GSD1a).
-DTX 401 is designed to addres the defective gene for the enzyme glucose-6-phosphatase-α, a defect that results in the inability to regulate blood sugar (glucose).
+DTX 401 is an investigational AAV gene therapy being developed for the potential treatment of patients with Glycogen Storage Disease Type 1a (GSDIa).
+DTX 401 is designed to address the defective gene for the enzyme glucose-6-phosphatase-α, a defect that results in the inability to regulate blood sugar (glucose).

 GSD1a has completed preclinical studies.